+- using short sentences;

+- using definite everyday language;

+- using the active voice;

+- avoiding superfluous words;

+- organizing the document into clear, concise sections, paragraphs and sentences;

+- avoiding jargon;

-using definite everyday language; using the active voice; avoiding superfluous words; organizing the document into clear, concise sections, paragraphs and sentences; avoiding jargon; using personal pronouns to speak directly to the reader; avoiding reliance on glossaries and defined terms unless it facilitates understanding of the disclosure; avoiding vague boilerplate wording; avoiding abstract terms by using more concrete terms or examples; avoiding multiple negatives; using technical terms only when necessary and explaining those terms; using charts, tables and examples where it makes disclosure easier to understand.
+- using personal pronouns to speak directly to the reader;

+- avoiding reliance on glossaries and defined terms unless it facilitates understanding of the disclosure;

+- avoiding vague boilerplate wording;

+- avoiding abstract terms by using more concrete terms or examples;

+- avoiding multiple negatives; - using technical terms only when necessary and explaining those terms; - □ using charts, tables and examples where it makes disclosure easier to understand.
 Question and answer and bullet point formats are consistent with the disclosure requirements of NI 44-101.